Pub waste management

 General waste

-General waste in pubs encompasses non-recyclable waste such as packaging materials, disposable items, and other miscellaneous items that cannot be categorised for recycling.
+General waste in pubs encompasses non-recyclable waste such as packaging materials, disposable items, and polystyrene that cannot be recycled.

 <h3>Plastic waste</h3>